pyproj4/pyproj/docs/gotchas.rst

 the data directory becomes mixed up, you may see an error message like:
 `SQLite error on SELECT`.
 This is likely due to a version of PROJ attempting to use an incompatible database.

+Debugging tips:

+- To get data directory being used: :func:`pyproj.datadir.get_data_dir`
+- The order for searching for the data directory can be found in the docstrings of :func:`pyproj.datadir.get_data_dir`
+- To change the data directory: :func:`pyproj.datadir.get_data_dir`

 .. _upgrade_transformer: